Hormone: Bayliss and Starling (1902)

-William Bayliss and Ernest Starling, a physiologist and biologist, respectively, wanted to see if the nervous system had an impact on the digestive system.
+William Bayliss and Ernest Starling, a physiologist and biologist respectively, wanted to see if the nervous system had an impact on the digestive system.
 From the work of Martin Heidenhain and Claude Bernard, they knew that the pancreas was involved in the secretion of digestive fluids after the passage of food from the stomach to the intestines, which they believed to be due to the nervous system.
 They cut the nerves to the pancreas in an animal model and discovered that it was not nerve impulses that controlled secretion from the pancreas.
 It was determined that a factor secreted from the intestines into the bloodstream was stimulating the pancreas to secrete digestive fluids.
 This was named secretin: a hormone.

-In 1905 Starling coined he word hormone from the Greek to arouse or excite which he defined as “the chemical messengers which speeding from cell to cell along the blood stream, may coordinate the activities and growth of different parts of the body”.
+In 1905, Starling coined the word hormone from the Greek to arouse or excite which he defined as "the chemical messengers which speeding from cell to cell along the blood stream, may coordinate the activities and growth of different parts of the body".